Top things to do in Basingstoke and Deane this May Half Term

 It’s great to get outside and make the most of the longer days (and hopefully warmer weather!)

 Swing by Knight’s Realm near Basingstoke Leisure Park for an epic crazy golf adventure with an 18-hole course to keep all the family entertained.
 Just don’t poke the dragon if you can’t take the heat!
+For a botanical-themed adventure golf course, head to Woodland Garden Adventure Golf at Capital Gardens in Sherfield-on-Loddon.
+Use LOCAL2026 for a discount.

 Walks